-In our school we have a clear approach to confidentiality, which is discussed with staff, pupils and parents/carers as appropriate, and meets the following expectations:
+In our school we have a clear Confidentiality Policy, which is shared with staff, pupils and parents/carers.
+This policy is communicated to parents/carers in the School brochure/website.
+The policy states that:

 - Staff are unable to offer absolute confidentiality. - We will reassure children that staff will act in their best interests and that this may involve sharing information if the child is at risk of harm. - Children will be told if information is to be shared (taking special care with very young children or those with significant special needs) and will be offered appropriate support.